web-ridge/react-ridge-state/README.md

 ## About us

-We want developers to be able to build software faster using modern tools like GraphQL, Golang, React Native without depending on commercial providers like Firebase or AWS Amplify.
+We want developers to be able to build software faster using modern tools like GraphQL, Golang, React Native.

 Checkout our other products too! :ok_hand: https://github.com/web-ridge